-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 During 2020, an Administrative Service Manager (ASM) was added to the MCSAP Administration Section.
-The ASMs responsibilities include oversight of each of the SSDM measures.
-The section's full-time staff of sevem works closely together to ensure data quality and accomplishment of objectives.
-The ASM also participates in the monthly Department-wide 28-Day Review process.
+The ASM's responsibilities include oversight of each of the SSDM measures.
+The section's full-time staff of four works closely together to ensure data quality and accomplishment of objectives.
+The ASM also participates in the monthly department-wide 28-Day Review process.